 85% percent of Ukraine’s tech workers report having an intermediate or higher level of English proficiency (9).

 The majority of software development and IT outsourcing companies in Ukraine offer free English classes for their employees which increases their English fluency level.

 English proficiency of Ukrainian software developers

-Compared to its neighboring countries — such as Poland, Belarus, and the Czech Republic, Ukraine offers more competitive outsourcing rates paired with a much larger tech talent pool.
+Compared to Poland, Belarus, and the Czech Republic, Ukraine offers more competitive rates for programming outsourcing and a much larger tech talent pool.

-The average hourly rate for software development is within the $25–50 range, with the average software developer salary varying between $2,500 and $4,000 per month (excluding taxes and social contributions).
+The average hourly rate for software development is within the $25–50 range, with the average software developer salary being between $1,400 and $3,300 per month (excluding taxes and social contributions).

 IT outsourcing services: average hourly rates for software developers by region

-Additionally, the recent reforms in licensing have dramatically improved the ease of doing business in the country.
+Additionally, recent reforms in licensing have dramatically improved the ease of doing business in the country.

-11. 1 Hour Ahead of Most European Countries, 7 Hours Ahead of the US (EST)
+8. 1 Hour Ahead of Most European Countries

 A direct flight to major European IT cities from Ukraine takes no longer than 2–3 hours.